 The study of hypnotism helped me to understand that there is no such thing as objective experience—it is all subjective, subject to our beliefs of the moment.

-MK: You have used the phrase “hypnotism is Law of Attraction supercharged” in the book.
+MK: In the book, you have used the phrase “hypnotism is Law of Attraction supercharged”.
 Can you elaborate on it?
 Have you experienced the law of attraction in your life?

 MK: Do we really have a free-will?
 Being conditioned by “nature and nurture”, is it possible to de-hypnotise ourselves?
 Would you say you have de-hypnotised [or re-hypnotised] yourself?